Genetically encoded voltage indicator: Characteristics

 A GEVI can be evaluated by its many characteristics.
 These traits can be classified into two categories: performance and compatibility.
-The performance properties include brightness, photostability, sensitivity, kinetics (speed), linearity of response, etc., while the compatibility properties cover toxicity (phototoxicity), plasma membrane localization, adaptability of deep-tissue imaging, etc. For now, no existing GEVI meets all the desired properties, so searching for a perfect GEVI is still a quite competitive research area.
+The performance properties include brightness, photostability, sensitivity, kinetics (speed), linearity of response, etc., while the compatibility properties cover toxicity (phototoxicity), plasma membrane localization, adaptability of deep-tissue imaging, etc.

-Applications and advantages
+Applications, advantages, and disadvantages

 Different types of GEVIs are being developed in many biological or physiological research areas.
-It is thought to be superior to conventional voltage detecting methods like electrode-based electrophysiological recordings, calcium imaging, or voltage sensitive dyes.
-It has subcellular spatial resolution and temporal resolution as low as 0.2 milliseconds, about an order of magnitude faster than calcium imaging.
+Unlike earlier voltage detecting methods like electrode-based electrophysiological recordings or voltage sensitive dyes, GEVIs can be expressed stably, and can be targeted to particular cell types.
+GEVIs have subcellular spatial resolution and temporal resolution as low as 0.2 milliseconds, at least an order of magnitude faster than calcium imaging.
 This allows for spike detection fidelity comparable to electrode-based electrophysiology but without the invasiveness.
-Researchers have used it to probe neural communications of an intact brain (of Drosophila or mouse), electrical spiking of bacteria (E. coli), and human stem-cell derived cardiomyocyte.
+Researchers have used them to probe neural communications of an intact brain (of Drosophila or mouse), electrical spiking of bacteria (E. coli), and human stem-cell derived cardiomyocyte.

-Future directions

-For GEVI development, its future direction is highly coupled with the target applications.
-With newer generations of GEVIs overcome the poor performance of the first generation ones, we will see more routes open up for GEVIs to be used in more challenging and versatile applications.
-Like many other protein biosensors and actuators, once it passes the initial threshold of practicality, there will be more attempts to reshape the tool for its usage in different target applications, each with a different emphasis and requirement for a subset of performance metrics.
-For example, JEDI-2P, the latest generation of GEIV, is a fast, sensitive, bright, and photostable two-photon-compatible sensor which is considered to be almost perfect for many challenging deep-tissue imaging applications.
-However, authors of JEDI-2P stated that the negative-going (bright-to-dim) sensor is good for detecting subthreshold depolarizations and hyperpolarizations but positive-going (dim-to-bright) sensors might be better for spike detection.
-We may argue that it takes effort to engineer (screen) a perfect sensor, but often the more compelling reason is that simply there is not a unanimous definition of such perfection.
-For example, scientist might prefer sensors of different emission and excitation colors to be spectrally compatible with other optogenetic actuators.
-Recently, to compensate for the low signal-to-noise ratio (SNR) due to the poor brightness of GEVI, several denoising methods have been applied to increase SNR.
+Conversely, any form of voltage indication has inherent limitations.
+Imaging must be fast, or short voltage excursions will be missed.
+This means fewer photons per image exposure.
+Next, brightness per cell is inherently lower than calcium indicators, as about a 30-fold fewer voltage indicators can fit in the membrane compared to cytosolic calcium indicators.